3L0C/wk/README.md

 #### The Include Macro

-Out of the string macros, the `include` macro is not present as a command-line argument to `wk`.
+Out of the string macros, the `:include` macro is not present as a command-line argument to `wk`.
 This is because this macro has more to do with `wks` files than the look and feel of `wk`.

-The `include` macro works similarly to the `#include` macro found in C/C++.
+The `:include` macro works similarly to the `#include` macro found in C/C++.
 It allows users to bring other `wks` files into a single file.